bricardoe/ELK_Stack_NetworkDesign_Project/README.md

 - Update the /etc/ansible/hosts file to include the ip address of the machine under elk to install the ELK server or webservers to install Filebeat.

 Which URL do you navigate to in order to check that the ELK server is running?
-- Run the playbook, and navigate to http://104.21013.226:5601/ to check that the installation worked as expected.
+- Run the playbook, and navigate to the public IP via the published port to allow Web traffic http://104.21013.226:5601/ to check that the installation worked as expected.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-nano /etc/ansible/hosts command is used to edit the hosts file to ensure that the private IP of elk server is added to the ansible hosts file under rlk/elkservers group
+nano /etc/ansible/hosts command is used to edit the hosts file to ensure that the private IP of elk server is added to the ansible hosts file under the elk/elkservers group

-Download below config files to ensure the remote user is added.
+Downloaded the below config files to ensure the remote user is added and provide connectivity to the ELK Stack.

 root@2bbd6b84f9ec:/etc/ansible# curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > filebeat-config.yml
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current